Hellrespawn/skorporaal.astro/src/content/portfolio/skorporaal.com.md

 Which, to me, feel like the right priorities.

-There are some limitations, of course.
-If I had a main issue that's still unresolved, it's that there is no easy way to quickly in-line the contents of a file into a component.
+If I had to pick one issue that's still unresolved, it's that there is no easy way to quickly in-line the contents of a file into a component.

 The main limitation of Astro components is, of course, that they are entirely static.
 All code is executed at compile time.
 You could simply add JavaScript, like for any static HTML, but Astro allows you to [hydrate](https://docs.astro.build/en/core-concepts/partial-hydration/) framework components!